Fordsburg

 From the earliest days of Johannesburg, the suburb housed a large Jewish community - with the Fordsburg/Mayfair Hebrew Congregation established in 1893 - as well as associated institutions such as a Kosher butchery, chevra kadisha, welfare organisations and Bet midrash.

 1922 Miner's strike

 Fordsburg was the site of a miners strike by Afrikaner nationalists and many Communists.
 Mine bosses insisted on using African labour in the mines.
 White workers opposed this policy, and Smuts called in the troops and airforce.
 This strike is also known as the Rand Rebellion.
 A plaque in Fordsburg Square records the people who were killed there in the last battle of the rebellion.

 Writer Herman Charles Bosman and playwright Athol Fugard, as well as anti-apartheid activists such as Yusuf Dadoo, GM Naiker and Nelson Mandela spent time in Fordsburg.
+In 1987, writer/composer Mbongeni Ngema rehearsed his new musical Sarafina! there, in preparation for a run at the Market Theatre and then Lincoln Center Theater in New York.